-10.12.4.1 Pedestrian Considerations
+10.12.4.1 Pedestrian Requirements

-There are three threshold considerations in planning for pedestrian safety in work zones on highways and streets:
+There are three threshold requirements in planning for pedestrian safety in work zones on highways and streets:

-- 1. Pedestrians should not be led into direct conflicts with work site vehicles, equipment or operations. - 2.
-Pedestrians should not be led into direct conflicts with mainline traffic moving through or around the work site. - Pedestrians should be provided with a safe, convenient travel path that replicates as nearly as possible the most desirable characteristics of sidewalks or footpaths.
+- 1. Pedestrians shall not be led into direct conflicts with work site vehicles, equipment or operations. - 2.
+Pedestrians shall not be led into direct conflicts with mainline traffic moving through or around the work site. - 3.
+Pedestrians shall be provided with a safe, convenient travel path that replicates as nearly as possible the most desirable characteristics of sidewalks or footpaths.

-Pedestrian accommodations through work zones must include provisions for the disabled.
-Temporary traffic control devices for vehicular traffic should not be allowed within the pedestrians' travel path.
+Pedestrian accommodations through work zones must include provisions for the disabled at the same or greater level of accessibility as the existing facility.
+Temporary traffic control devices for vehicular traffic shall not be allowed within the pedestrians' travel path.

-At transit stops, provisions should be made to ensure passengers have the ability to board and depart from transit vehicles safely.
+At transit stops, provisions shall be made to ensure passengers have the ability to board and depart from transit vehicles safely.